zextras/tech-doc/source/carbonio/upgrade/upgrade245.rst

 you might need to carry out different tasks.

 #.
 If you only want to upgrade |product|, you simply upgrade using the
-   standard procedure: please refer to section :ref:`upgrade-manual`
+   standard procedure: please refer to section :ref:`carbonio-upgrade`

 #.
 If you want to upgrade PostgreSQL, but not the OS, you need to
    follow directions in :ref:`pg-upgrade` before upgrading |product|